alem-01/alem_public/subjects/flutter_piscine/01Maps/README.md

 On map there must be:

-- Your favorite places as markers (with infoView), it will be empty on launch
+- Your favorite places as markers (with infoView) (places must be saved after reopenig the app)
 - When some place is tapped, open dialog window with title and description textfields
 - A button, which will navigate to current position of device
 - Search bar to search for addresses, places, use google places API.
 When suggested address is tapped on, navigate map to that place